geffrys/secret-link/README.md

 - **Customer Data Collection:** we established a strategy for the continuous collection of customer data, including travel preferences, reservation history and contact data.
 - **Security and data protection:** security measures have been implemented to protect confidential customer information and comply with applicable data protection regulations.
 - **Tests and adjustments:** testing of the CRM was performed to ensure it is working as intended and to make adjustments as necessary.

+# ¿Why the project?
+This project is used to maintain a detailed record of interaction and communication with clients to offer a personalized service, automate administrative tasks and improve efficiency in the management of reservations and tourist services, offer a more customer-oriented service by knowing their preferences and needs, in addition, to use analysis and reporting to make strategic decisions that drive business growth.